Backpacking Pack Fitting at Sports Basement

 Measuring Up

 To find the right pack, you gotta have the right fit.
 A pack that’s too big will have you toppling over and a pack that’s too small will make you want to drag it up the trail rather than carry it.
 Your pack should fit squarely on your torso between your hips and the top of your spine (as seen on the ruler Chelsey is wearing, below).
-Our staff can measure your torso for you and ensure your backpack is the right size for your body and trip.

 "